RaviChandraVeeramachaneni/fastbook_myexperiments/chapter_1/README.md

 And, then I tried implementing the first model and learned how it performed.
 I have <strong>ran multiple epochs</strong> to see if I can get the error_rate of less than or equal to 0.02 as described in the book. <strong>And I acheived at 6th epoch (fine_tune(6))</strong>.
 I also learned that overdoing this is increasing the error_rate.

-The detailed explanation of the above is written in the following blogpost's titled "Deep Learning for Coders / Chapter-1 / Week-1" & "Deep Learning for Coders / Chapter-1 / Week-2": https://ravichandraveeramachaneni.github.io/
+The detailed explanation of the above is written in the following blogpost's titled:
+1. <a href="https://ravichandraveeramachaneni.github.io/posts/bp2/">Deep Learning for Coders / Chapter-1 / Week-1</a>
+2. <a href="https://ravichandraveeramachaneni.github.io/posts/bp3/">Deep Learning for Coders / Chapter-1 / Week-2</a>